Skip to content

 Charity Commission

-Fundraising efficiency not stated · 0% overhead · Website on register · Confidence: medium
+Fundraising efficiency not stated · Overhead not disclosed · Website on register · Confidence: medium

-How THE ANTIQUARIAN HOROLOGICAL SOCIETY compares
+How does THE ANTIQUARIAN HOROLOGICAL SOCIETY compare?

-Clarity Score benchmarked against similar UK charities — higher is better.
+Clarity Score percentile against similar UK charities — the share of peers THE ANTIQUARIAN HOROLOGICAL SOCIETY scores higher than.

 Source

-Charity Commission (E&W)
+Charity Commission (England & Wales)

 Accounts year